Frequently Asked Questions

 Research has shown over and over that teaching early healthy lifestyle habits and providing prevention initiatives are both successful and economically advantageous.
 In this ever-evolving world, it is now more important than ever that students learn skills early on to help them navigate and manage their choices and responses.
 It is a common oversight to not engage parents in learning and teaching new skills.
 The success of learning new skills in the areas of managing emotions, using moderation, and keeping a healthy balanced lifestyle is not done in isolation.
 Parents serve as excellent models to reinforce concepts that have been presented in school settings.

-In regard to consultation services, we are honored to find out more about your out-of-state district needs to determine if we are the right fit.
-While some of the work can be completed remotely, travel fees may be needed to provide more in-depth consultation services.
+Currently, MLC provides direct on site student services only in the state of New Hampshire.
+In regard to consultation or professional development services, we are honored to find out more about your out-of-state district needs to determine if we are the right fit.
+While some of the work can be completed remotely, travel fees may be needed to provide more in-depth consultation or professional development services.

 The short answer is yes.
 Our experts are trained and have experience in the development and implementation of protocols related to crisis responses for students, staff, and families.
 Services are not limited to immediate crisis responses, but also include designing district-wide protocols and professional development to assist with any future events should they occur.